Introduction to the Benefits of Deadlifts

 You need a total approach to see the effort you put into the deadlift benefit your abs, for example;

-- eating real food,
+- eating clean by focusing on real food,

 - cardio, and